sagemath/trac_to_gh/Issue 1664.md

 # Issue 1664: [with spkg] new version of jmol

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1664

 Original creator: robertwb